genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test4.md

     * C. Deploy the application to Google Compute Engine Managed Instance Group (MIG) with time-based autoscaling based on last months trafic patterns.
     * D. Deploy the application to Google Compute Engine Managed Instance Group (MIG).
 Deploy a Cloud Function to look up CPU utilization in Cloud Monitoring every minute andscale up or scale down the MIG group as needed.

 15. Your company is migrating all applications from the on-premises data centre to Google Cloud,and one of the applications is dependent on Websockets protocol and session afinity.
 You want to ensure this application can be migrated to Google Cloud platform and continue serving requests without issues.
-What should you do?
+What should you do?__[REVISAR]__

     * A. Modify application code to not depend on session afinity.
     * B. Review the design with the security team.
-    * C. **Modify application code to use HTTP streaming.**
+    * C. Modify application code to use HTTP streaming.
-    * D. Discuss load balancer options with the relevant teams.
+    * D. **Discuss load balancer options with the relevant teams.**

 16. Your organization processes a very high volume of timestamped loT data.
 The total volume can be several petabytes.
 The data needs to be written and changed at a high speed.
 You want to use the most performant storage option for your data.
 Which product should you use?